Unlock your economic potential

 • BSc (Bachelor of Science): Often has a stronger emphasis on quantitative methods, statistics, and data analysis.
 It may require more mathematical proficiency.

-Eric reminds students that each university will teach a different blend of quantitative and applied course content:
+Eric reminds students that universities will teach a different blend of quantitative and applied course content:

 "The distinction between a BA and a BSc in economics can vary between universities.
 Some institutions may offer BA and BSc courses with similar content, whilst others have more pronounced differences.
-This is why it's important to do your research and really consider your desired outcome."
+This is why it's important to do your research and really consider your desired outcome, before choosing a course."

 Which is better BSc economics or BA economics?